peterdurham/code-boost/content/blog/20-05-06-background-images/index.md

 ### Background-size

-Unless your image is the exact same size as your div element, you might have noticed that it is not properly fitted to the screen.
-The `background-size` property will adjust this for us, and takes the following arguments:
+Unless your image is the exact same size as your div element, you might notice that it is not properly fitted to the screen.
+The `background-size` property can adjust this for us, and takes the following arguments:

 - **auto** : default setting, original image size.
 This will crop if image is bigger than the container and repeat if it is smaller.
 - **length value**: accepts either one or two CSS length values.
 One argument determines the longer axis and two arguments the *width* and *height* of the image